Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ![Node.js folder structure](media/archiver-01-folder-structure.png)

 - The **serverless-microservices-functionapp-triparchiver** folder contains the Archiver Function App.
-- The **EVGH_TripExternalizations2CosmosDB** folder contains the function to send data to the Archiver Collection in CosmosDB:
+- The **EVGH_TripExternalizations2CosmosDB** folder contains the function to send data to the Archiver Collection in Azure Cosmos DB:
   - **function.json**: Defines the function's in (eventGridTrigger) and out (documentDB) bindings.
   - **index.js**: The function code that defines the data to be sent.
 - **.gitignore**: Local Git ignore file.